code-423n4/2024-04-panoptic/README.md

 │   ├── ERC1155Minimal — "A minimalist implementation of the ERC1155 token standard without metadata"
 │   ├── ERC20Minimal — "A minimalist implementation of the ERC20 token standard without metadata"
 │   └── interfaces
-│       └── IERC20Partial — "An incomplete ERC20 interface containing functions used in Panoptic with some return values omitted to support noncompliant tokens such as USDT"
+        ├── IDonorNFT — "An interface the PanopticFactory can use to issue reward NFTs" │       └── IERC20Partial — "An incomplete ERC20 interface containing functions used in Panoptic with some return values omitted to support noncompliant tokens such as USDT"
 ├── types
 │   ├── LeftRight — "Implementation for a set of custom data types that can hold two 128-bit numbers"